Peer discovery interview

 DO WE HAVE TO EXACTLY FOLLOW THE TOPICS?
 Be relaxed and don’t be afraid of deviating to other topics that may arise.

 WHEN SHOULD WE DO THE PEER DISCOVERY INTERVIEW?
-The interview must be conducted by the 27th of August 2020.
+The interview must be conducted before workshop 4.
 It takes time to process, analyse and reflect on a career.
 The insights will form over time.
 We recommend that you complete the interview a few days before the next workshop.

 Learn about career anchors